Cart 0

 Is Critical Mass anti-motorist?

-No. Many of us drive when necessary, and most of us have friends and family who do.
+Many of us drive when necessary, and most of us have friends and family who do.
 The problem isn't individuals who drive—it's the car-dominated system that forces people into cars, often against their will or best interest.

 Rather than blaming individuals, we aim to change the way cities are organized.
 Critical Mass is part of a broader movement for safer streets, cleaner air, and a more livable city for everyone.
 We believe in building solidarity, not division.